Demiu/MACD_TradeSim/README.md

 # MACD trader

-A simple python script that calculates and displays [MACD](https://en.wikipedia.org/wiki/MACD) plus it's line, then simulates a series of trades using them.
+A simple python script that calculates and displays [MACD](https://en.wikipedia.org/wiki/MACD) plus it's signal line, then simulates a series of trades using them.

 ## Prerequisites
 * [Python 3.9+](https://www.python.org/)